Michael Crafter

 Michael Crafter is an Australian singer, songwriter and entertainment manager.
 His music career began as lead vocalist for I Killed the Prom Queen.

 Crafter is the vocalist of Confession, and formerly fronted Carpathian and Bury Your Dead.
-He also founded the Mistake clothing label, tattoo shops and a printing business.
+He also founded the Mistake clothing label, tattoo shops and the Broken Glass Online forum.

 Biography

 Crafter is a vocalist and music manager in the Australian metalcore scene and lives a straight edge lifestyle.
 Crafter made a brief appearance on Big Brother Australia after being voted in by the public through an online voting process via the Big Brother website.
 He was evicted after three days, claiming his eviction was planned due to I Killed the Prom Queen's Say Goodbye Tour.

 Crafter appeared in the 2009 documentary Parkway Drive: The DVD, providing commentary on the metal act Parkway Drive.
 He provides background on the band and explains their beginnings in Byron Bay.
 Crafter is also seen performing a stage dive during the closing breakdown to "Boneyards" during the band's live set.

 In 2016 Crafter announced he ended his music career to move onto business ventures in Perth, Western Australia.
 However, in 2020 he resumed recording, and later touring, with Confession.

 Crafter returned to I Killed the Prom Queen when they reunited in 2025.